PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### Stock Auto complete

 Allows user to type new name of stock.
-Also allows to select exisiting values from list.
+Also allows to select existing values from list.
 In list, it shows all the unique records added till date in stock field.